About

 The company had a great product and loyal teachers.
 It did not have an enterprise sales motion, a CRM that anyone trusted, a compliance posture that could survive a district IT review, or a clear picture of its own cash position.
 The engineering team was talented but disconnected from revenue.

 What we installed: RevOps from zero (HubSpot, Apollo, pipeline segmentation, closed-lost recovery across 193 deals).
 Enterprise integration posture (OneRoster, Clever, SSO, API security).
-An activation-led GTM engine that hit 91–98% license activation in a market where 65% is considered good.
+An activation-led GTM engine that hit 91 to 98% license activation in a market where 65% is considered good.
 Financial controls that identified a cash runway problem five months earlier than the existing forecasts suggested.
 R&D tax credit optimization that captured ~$600K/year.

 114% ARR growth.
 A company that went from founder-led to enterprise-ready.